-The following table represents aggregate fees billed to the Company for the fiscal years ended December 31, 2017 and 2016, by Deloitte & Touche LLP, the Company's independent registered public accounting firm.
+The following table represents aggregate fees billed to the Company for the fiscal years ended December 31, 2018 and 2017, by Deloitte & Touche LLP, the Company's independent registered public accounting firm.

 Fiscal Year Ended

-2017 2016
+2018 2017

-(in thousands)

-Audit Fees(1) \$ 695,952 \$ 675,781
+Audit Fees (1) \$ 656,805 \$695,952

-Audit-related Fees(2) 2,000

-Tax Fees(3) 102,173 125,225
+Tax Fees (2) 178,162 102,173

-Total Fees \$ 798,125 \$ 803,006
+Total Fees \$ 834,967 \$798,125

-- (1) "Audit Fees" consist of fees for professional services rendered in connection with the audit of our annual consolidated financial statements, review of our quarterly financial statements presented in our quarterly reports on Form 10-Q, and services that are normally provided by our independent registered public accounting firm in connection with statutory and regulatory filings or engagements for those fiscal years. - (2) "Audit-related fees" consist of fees for assurance and related services reasonably related to the performance of the audit or review of financial statements and that are not reported under the Audit Fees category. - (3) "Tax Fees" consist of international and domestic tax studies, consulting and compliance.
+- (1) "Audit Fees" consist of fees for professional services rendered in connection with the audit of our annual consolidated financial statements, review of our quarterly financial statements presented in our quarterly reports on Form 10-Q, and services that are normally provided by our independent registered public accounting firm in connection with statutory and regulatory filings or engagements for those fiscal years. - (2) "Tax Fees" consist of international and domestic tax studies, consulting and compliance.